richo/snowplow-wiki/Talk-to-us.md

 [SnowPlow Google Group] [google-group]

 The SnowPlow Google Group (aka `snowplow-user`) is a good first stop for a general inquiry about SnowPlow or a specific support issue (e.g. trouble setting SnowPlow up).
-It's also a good forum for discussions about the roadmap or potential new functionality - as it's more public than just opening a GitHub issue or sending us an email.
+It's also a good forum for discussions about the roadmap or potential new functionality.

 ## HipChat

+[Public HipChat room] [hipchat-room]

 We're big fans of HipChat here at SnowPlow.
-We have a [public SnowPlow chatroom] [hipchat-snowplow] available here - you don't need to install anything to join!

-The chatroom is connected into GitHub so you can see new issues, merged pull requests and so on all as they take place.
+We have a public SnowPlow chatroom - stop by and say hi, you don't need to install anything to access it.
+This chatroom is also connected into GitHub - so you can see new issues, merged pull requests and so on all as they take place.

 ## Google+ Hangout